sandwich-coder/dimension-estimation/README.md

 There is much room for improvement.
 It involves a computation within a symmetric array, where by definition half the computation is useless.
 Devising a way of reducing without being affected by instantiation and indexing overhead.

 Aside from the computation redundancies, this algorithm relies on classical statistics which believes real-world datasets generally behave as what the central limit theorem says.
 However, albeit having been very successful, so many exceptions are encountered that "robust statistics", a major field of modern statistics, has emerged.
+To handle those exceptions and become a more reliable method of dimension estimation, many parts should switch from mean-variance to the median-mad paradigm.

 ## Use